HermanLD/weather-app-frontend/README.md

 <!-- Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering: -->

-- Learning to make a fullstack app w/ Backend For Frontend methodologies
+- Learning to make a fullstack app following the [Backend For Frontend (BFF) pattern](https://blog.bitsrc.io/bff-pattern-backend-for-frontend-an-introduction-e4fa965128bf)
 - Differences in fetching from the client vs. a server
 - Improving layout w/ CSS grid and variables
-- Go to the backend repo for more info on the [Weather-app backend](https://github.com/HermanLD/weather-app-backend-api).
+- Go to the backend repo for more info on the [Weather-app's backend REST API](https://github.com/HermanLD/weather-app-backend-api).

 ### Built With